-Hope, Happiness, And Social Connection: Hidden Benefits Of Regular Exercise
+Hope, Happiness And Social Connection: Hidden Benefits Of Regular Exercise

 4) Reveal hidden strength

 Even for those who don't struggle with mental or physical illness, adopting a regular exercise routine can provide powerful transformation.
-McGonigal shares stories of several women who overcame limiting beliefs through exercise to reveal a new, more powerful self.
+McGonigal shares stories of several women who overcame limiting beliefs through exercise to reveal new, more powerful selves.

 "If there is a voice in your head saying, 'You're too old, too awkward, too big, too broken, too weak,' physical sensations from movement can provide a compelling counterargument," McGonigal writes.
-"Even deeply held belief about ourselves can be challenged by direct, physical experiences, as new sensations overtake old memories and stories."
+"Even deeply held beliefs about ourselves can be challenged by direct, physical experiences, as new sensations overtake old memories and stories."

 5) A boost for the brain

-McGonigal offers insights drawn from research into ultra-endurance athletes and how they survive mentally and physically grueling events designed to last six or more hours.
+McGonigal offers insights drawn from research into ultraendurance athletes and how they survive mentally and physically grueling events designed to last six or more hours.

-When researchers at the Berlin-based Center for Space Medicine and Extreme Environments measured the blood of ultra-endurance athletes, they found high levels a family of proteins called myokines, known to help the body burn fat as fuel, to act as natural antidepressants and to provide a possible shield against cognitive decline.
+When researchers at the Berlin-based Center for Space Medicine and Extreme Environments measured the blood of ultraendurance athletes, they found high levels a family of proteins called myokines, known to help the body burn fat as fuel, to act as natural antidepressants and to provide a possible shield against cognitive decline.

-But as she reports, you don't need to be a super-athlete to experience the benefits of myokines.
+But as she reports, you don't need to be a superathlete to experience the benefits of myokines.
 McGonigal cites a 2018 study that identified 35 of these proteins released by the quadriceps muscles during just one hour of bike riding.

 Emerging research, she says, suggests that when exercised, your muscles become "basically a pharmacy for your physical and mental health."